-publications of significance (e.g., publication of books in an academic press or trade press), (b) peer-reviewed publications, (c) publication of other scholarly work such as book chapters, non-refereed journal articles, practitioner and public-facing publications, technical reports);

-participation in conferences, conventions, seminars, and professional meetings (e.g., keynote addresses, peer-reviewed and non-peer-reviewed presentations at regional, national or international academic professional organizations);

-applied research or scholarship that is community engaged and/or influences public policy or contributes to societal benefits;

-adoptions of candidate’s research innovations by other researchers, organizations, or the public;

-externally funded research;

-Internal competitively funded research;

-recognized evidence of scholarly and professional visibility, such as membership in the national academies or other selective research societies, competitive research awards and prizes, unsolicited scholarly citations or book reviews, and the republication of work;

-patents, intellectual property developed; technologies licensed
+Contributions to accreditation and licensure reporting to state, national, and federal bodies,

+The development of assessments and assessment materials for professional evaluation within a discipline.

+The development of a new course or new program-related materials based on current research and new findings.

+The development of licensure-related course- and program-proposals for development.

+Major revisions undertaken for a course or program.

+The development of innovative solutions to support or resolve entrenched professional and disciplinary problems of practice for professionals entering the field.

-For career faculty with expectations and FTE for scholarship, research, or creative activity, the criteria for evaluation of those activities are as follows:
+For career faculty with expectations and/or allocations of FTE for scholarship, research, or creative activity, the criteria for evaluation of those activities are as follows:

-Does not meet expectations: Faculty member did not engage in, or complete the scholarship, research, and/or creative activity, duties or expectations commensurate with classification and rank, outlined for the approved activity(ies) or demonstrated a consistent pattern of concern related to the completion or quality of the outputsMeets expectations: Faculty member engaged in, or completed the scholarship, research, and/or creative activity, duties or expectations commensurate with classification and rank, outlined for the approved activity(ies) and/or demonstrated a consistent pattern of concern related to the completion or quality of the outputs
+Does not meet expectations: Faculty member did not engage in, or complete the scholarship, research, and/or creative activity, duties or expectations commensurate with classification and rank, outlined for the approved activity(ies) or demonstrated a consistent pattern of concern related to the completion or quality of the outputs.

+Meets expectations: Faculty member engaged in, or completed the scholarship, research, and/or creative activity, duties or expectations commensurate with classification and rank, outlined for the approved activity(ies) and/or completed activities with consistently high levels of attention to detail and quality.

 Administrative Duties

-For Career faculty with assigned administrative duties, the criteria for evaluation of those activities are as follows:
+For Career faculty with assigned administrative roles or duties, the criteria for evaluation of those activities are as follows:

-Does not meet expectations: The faculty member did not engage in, or complete the administrative duties or tasks outlined for the approved administrative activity(ies) or demonstrated a consistent pattern of concern related to the completion or quality of the duties and tasks outlined.]
+Does not meet expectations: The faculty member did not engage in, or complete the administrative duties or tasks assigned to or expected within their role or demonstrated a consistent pattern of concern related to the completion or quality of the duties and tasks outlined.

-Meets expectations: The faculty member consistently engaged in and completed the administrative duties or tasks outlined for the approved administrative activity(ies) demonstrating consistent attention to meeting high quality objectives of the role.
+Meets expectations: The faculty member consistently engaged in and completed the administrative duties or tasks assigned to or expected within their role demonstrating consistent attention to meeting high quality objectives of the role.

 Contributions to Diversity, Equity, and Inclusion